01 of 09

 Traditional Smoky Mountain artisans ply their trades in the park's Craftsman's Valley.
 The handmade goods are available for purchase.
-It can be fascinating to watch the craftspeople at work, some of whom practice nearly lost skills.
-There are blacksmiths, candlemakers, leathersmiths, glass blowers, potters, and others.Continue to 8 of 9 below.
+It is fascinating to watch the craftspeople at work, some of whom practice nearly lost skills.
+There are blacksmiths, candlemakers, leathersmiths, glass blowers, potters, and more.Continue to 8 of 9 below.

 08 of 09

-The onsite DreamMore hotel is lovely.
-Its rooms are spacious, comfortable, and offer family-friendly touches such as bunk beds.
-The Song & Hearth restaurant, which includes buffet breakfasts and dinners, is quite good.
-There are activities for children.
+The on-site DreamMore Resort features rooms that are spacious, comfortable, and offer family-friendly touches such as bunk beds and activities for children.
+The Song and Hearth restaurant, which includes buffet breakfasts and dinners, is quite good.

-The rates are reasonable and include benefits which can make staying at the resort a decent value, including: parking, shuttle to Dollywood and Splash Country, two-day Dollywood tickets offered for about the cost of a one-day pass, early admission to the park, and TimeSaver devices which allow guests to make ride and show reservations and skip the lines at the parks.Continue to 9 of 9 below.
+The rates are reasonable and include benefits which can make staying at the resort a decent value: parking, shuttle to Dollywood and Splash Country, two-day Dollywood tickets offered for about the cost of a one-day pass, early admission to the park, and time saving devices that allow guests to make ride and show reservations and skip the lines at the parks.Continue to 9 of 9 below.

 09 of 09